lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The compression/decompression process follows several steps:

-* compression rule selection: the goal is to identify which rule will be used to compress the headers.
-To each field is associated a matching rule for compression.
+* compression rule selection: the goal is to identify which rule(s) will be used to compress the headers.
+To each field is associated a matching operator for compression.
 Each header field's value is compared to the corresponding target value stored in the rule for that field using the matching operator.
-If all the fields satisfied the matching operator,  the packet is processed using this Compression Decompression Function functions.
-Otherwise the next rule is tested.
-If no eligible rule is found, then the packet is dropped.
+If all the fields in the packet's header satisfied the matching operator,
+  the packet is processed using
+  this Compression Decompression Function.
+Otherwise the next rule is tested. <EDIT>If no eligible rule is found, then the packet is dropped.<EDIT>

 * sending: The rule number is sent to the other end followed by data resulting from the field compression.
 The way the rule number is sent depends of the